 To use, defrost in the refrigerator and reheat in the microwave on full power for 2-minute blasts.
 Depending on how much meatloaf you are heating this may take up to 3 blasts.

-Alternatively, you could place the defrosted meatloaf on a baking tray, cover with tinfoil to prevent it drying out, and heat in the oven (180C/360F) for about 10 minutes until piping hot.
+Alternatively, you could place the defrosted meatloaf on a baking tray, cover it with tin foil to prevent it from drying out and heat it in the oven (180C/360F) for about 10 minutes until piping hot.